 Measurements and assessments of success will be done both formally (surveys and analytics) and informally (conversations and observations).
-These measures of success should relate back to the Communications objectives and goals, as well as the broader Strategic Plan goals listed above.
+These measures of success should relate back to the Communications objectives, goals, and the broader Strategic Plan goals listed above.

 Possible evaluative measures of success include: